mathislindner/log-summary/docs/presentation_shorter.md

 - Supervising logs is tedious
 	- Even with good filters
-	- similar messages but not exactly the same
+	- Similar messages but not exactly the same
 	- Same messages but on different hosts
 - Cannot store logs forever
 	- Adding an entry to the logbook can help